johnsnook/jsonFormer/README.md

 ## jsonFormer

-This jquer plugin or widget or whatever takes a json object and builds a form inside the element you specify.
+This jquery plugin or widget or whatever they're called now, takes a json object and builds a form inside the element you specify.
 You can then make changes to the data in the form and request
 $('#form-container').jsonFormer({
     title: "Just point me at a div and pass me an object",